harrysolovay/state-mint/README.md

 3. Use the `mint` function again to wrap your components, thereby subscribing them to the stores they reference.

-... feel free to switch up steps 2 and 3
+> by all means switch up steps 2 and 3

 ## Minting